 Don’t Wear Gloves

-Loose-fitting gloves pose the same risks as loose-fitting clothes.
-They also decrease your control over the stock as it moves through the blade.
+Loose-fitting gloves pose the same risks as baggy clothes.
+They also reduce your control over the stock as it moves through the blade.
+It is usually better to go without gloves when using a table saw.
+If you want to protect your hands, you can use push sticks instead, which will help you control the material while maintaining a safe distance.